 Kentucky Patient Access Program (KenPAC) payments will decrease throughout the biennium as the Health Care Partnership program is implemented.
 This reduction in KenPAC payments has been included in the savings projections for managed care.
-The projected savings have been incorporated into the Budget of the Commonwealth budget.
+The projected savings have been incorporated into the Governor's recommended budget.

-The EMPOWER Kentucky Transportation initiative is a special offset.
+The Empower Kentucky Transportation initiative is a special offset.
 Savings from this initiative have been identified and total \$776,032 in fiscal year 1999 and \$1,707,270 in fiscal year 2000 in the Medicaid Non-Emergency Transportation program.
-Accordingly, the General Fund and agency fund share of these savings (\$229,000 and \$503,500) has been deducted from the requested and the Budget of the Commonwealth Medicaid budgets.
+Accordingly, the General Fund and agency fund share of these savings (\$229,000 and \$503,500) has been deducted from the requested and the Governor's recommended Medicaid budgets.

-As the Medicaid managed care initiatives are implemented, the Medicaid program will no longer receive drug rebate payments from drug manufacturers; however, the Medicaid cost for drugs will decrease correspondingly; therefore, the net effect to the program will be neutral.
+As the Medicaid managed care initiatives are implemented, the Medicaid program will no longer receive drug rebate payments from drug manufacturers; however, the Medicaid cost for drugs will decrease correspondingly; therefore, the net affect to the program will be neutral.

 Cost settlements and adjustments are factors which represent the net of additional payments to, and recoupments from, providers.
 These factors are variable from year to year.
-Expenditures for these factors are expected to remain relatively constant in the Budget of the Commonwealth.
+Expenditures for these factors are expected to remain relatively constant in the Governor's recommended budget.

 An additional factor affecting Medicaid's expenditures during the biennium is the shift to prepayment for services while at the same time making payments incurred before the new capitation system was implemented.
 This causes a "bubble" in the spending line.
 Although there is no actual increase in the total expenditures over time, when payment of pre-capitation bills are paid at the same time that capitation payments are made, both dollars must be available at the same time.
 This results in payment of bills "incurred but not previously reported."
-The Budget of the Commonwealth assumes these expenditures in fiscal years 1998 and 1999 at the levels included in the budget request.
+The Governor's recommended budget assumes these expenditures in fiscal years 1998 and 1999 at the levels included in the budget request.